XayHanmonty/X_2nd_Brain/README.md

 - **Vector Embeddings**: Generate document embeddings using Hugging Face models
 - **MongoDB Integration**: Store and index documents and embeddings for efficient retrieval
 - **RAG Generation**: Answer questions using retrieved documents as context
+- **Interactive Agent**: Web interface for interacting with the knowledge base
 - **CLI Interface**: Easy-to-use command line tools for data ingestion and generation

 ## System Requirements